mcvine/mcvine/docs/sphinx/Installation.rst

  $ ./build.py <export_root>

 Here, <export_root> is the path where you want mcvine installed.
-If leave empty, it will by default be the sub-directory "EXPORT" in the current directory.
+If left empty, it will by default be the sub-directory "EXPORT" in the current directory.

 The script will see if the dependencies are installed;